Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Ethan - Ports & Buttons Sub.md

 # Buildable Schematic
-As shown in the photo below, there are 6 SPST switches that will act as left, right, up, down, ok, and select.
+As shown in the photo below, there are 6 SPST switches that will act as left, right, up, down, ok, and back.
 They use 5000 Ohm pull down resistors to send a 3.3 V signal to their corresponding microcontroller pins.
 A pull down resistor circuit is chosen because that means power is only flowing to the pin when a button is pressed as opposed to pull up where power to all 6 pins would flow if they remain unpressed.
 This will cause less load demand from our power system.

 *Buttons*